bigyanse/system-design/60DaysofLearning.md

     - Testing scalability of the application
         - Testing can be done on hardware or software level
         - Different parameters such as CPU usage, network bandwidth consumption, throughput, no of requests processed within a stipulated time, latency, memory usage of the program, end user experience when system is under heavy load, are taken into account
-        - Simulated traffic can be routed to the sustem to study how the ssystem will behave under heavy load and plan for contingencies
+        - Simulated traffic can be routed to the system to study how the system will behave under heavy load and plan for contingencies
         - JMeter is used to run concurrent user test
         - Sports website should prepare for sports event day, ecommerce for festival season,etc
         - Cadvisor, Prometheus, Grafana are use to track the system via web based dashboards